 At the University of Birmingham, we are also using more recent cold atoms tools, such as moving lattices.
 We are investigating how best to interrogate atoms with a large momentum transfer, e.g. using the high-power frequency-doubled laser system Koheras HARMONIK.

 The current field gradiometer from the University of Birmingham is the world’s most portable quantum gravity gradiometer, designed to detect under-surface tunnels as illustrated in Figure 3.

 This instrument shows a useful application for civil engineering for non-destructive underground mapping.
-It is already in industrial transfer process with the UK industry, via the Innovate UK funded grant Gravity Pioneer.
+It is already in the industrial transfer process with the UK industry, via the Innovate UK-funded grant Gravity Pioneer.